 - Due process implies that decisions and actions taken by social assistance administrations and their officials must be lawful, reasonable and procedurally fair.
-Legal systems should therefore recognize the right of an affected person to administrative justice. - It is necessary to ensure that social assistance clients enjoy sufficient protection concerning the privacy of information about them to which a social assistance administration may have access. - A social assistance law may also impose obligations on officials of the social assistance administration to: enhance service delivery; ensure that benefits are paid to legitimate beneficiaries (and are not open to abuse); provide dedicated customer care; and make information about programmes and obligations accessible to the clients. - Social assistance clients should be granted access to adequate complaints and appeal mechanisms. - This process should follow the principles of due process. - Privacy of information should be included in specific social assistance legislation. - Protection of human rights in access to services involves availability of services, correct information on service process, administrative requirements, respect for human dignity in service interface, and assumes beneficiary compliance with rules.
+Legal systems should therefore recognize the right of an affected person to administrative justice. - It is necessary to ensure that social assistance clients enjoy sufficient protection concerning the privacy of information about them to which a social assistance administration may have access to. - A social assistance law may also impose obligations on officials of the social assistance administration to: enhance service delivery, ensure that benefits are paid to legitimate recipients (and are not open to abuse), provide dedicated customer care, promote principles of inclusivity and accessibility, and make information about programmes and obligations accessible to the clients. - Social assistance clients should be granted access to adequate complaints and appeal mechanisms. - This process should follow the principles of due process. - Privacy of information should be included in specific social assistance legislation. - Protection of human rights in access to services involves availability and accessibility of services, correct information on the service process, administrative requirements, respect for human dignity in the service interface, and assume recipient compliance with rules.